-Every Sunday, my clients each send me a quick check-in.
-They share a win and a challenge from the past week, as well as a plan (something to which I can hold them accountable) for the following week.
+Every Sunday, our clients each send us a quick check-in.
+They share a win and a challenge from the past week, as well as a plan (something to which we can hold them accountable) for the following week.

-Here’s a challenge one of my clients recently sent me:
+Here’s a challenge one of our clients recently sent us: